No items found.

 Instructions:

-2. Salt Generously – Open each lemon and pack 1–2 tbsp (15–30 g) of kosher salt inside the cuts.
-Press the lemon firmly closed.
+Open each lemon and pack 1–2 tbsp (15–30 g) kosher salt inside the cuts.
+Press firmly closed.

-5. Ferment – Seal tightly and leave at room temperature for 2–3 weeks.
-Shake gently every few days to redistribute the salt.
+Seal tightly and leave at room temperature for 2–3 weeks.
+Shake gently every few days.
 Once the rinds are soft, translucent, and deeply fragrant, transfer to the refrigerator.

 Notes: